Abbasi06/Optimizing-Website-Development-Predictive-Modeling/README.md

 ## Project Objectives
 - Identify the influential features that influence the website production output
-- Train and develop a best subset regression model to predict the target variable i.e. website production output\
+- Train and develop a best subset regression model to predict the target variable i.e. website production output
 - Evaluate the model using diagnostic checks to identify influential outliers and assess multicollinearity
-- Evaluating the build model through K-cross validation
+- Evaluate the build model performance through K-cross validation

 ## Dataset Description
 | Variable Number | Variable Name        | Description                                                              |